Alice (American TV series): Series summary

 In the series finale, which aired March 19, 1985, news of several life-changing events is revealed within a matter of minutes, something typical of sitcoms of the era.
 After nine years of trying, Alice finally gets a recording contract and is moving to Nashville with Travis.
 Vera announces she is pregnant and decides to be a full-time mother, Elliott having been promoted from officer to detective.
 Jolene's "Granny Gums" dies and leaves her enough money to open her own beauty parlor in her hometown.
 Besides all three waitresses suddenly leaving simultaneously, by an amazing coincidence Mel has just sold the diner for a large amount of money to a real-estate developer and must close within days.
 On closing day, he surprisingly gives each waitress a $5,000 farewell bonus.
 The remainder of the episode shows flashbacks to humorous and significant events, and many of the stars who had appeared on the show, including Polly Holliday.
 Belle (Diane Ladd) was not featured in any of the finale flashbacks.
 Finally, while cleaning out her locker, Alice finds the "Waitress Wanted" sign that first drew her to the diner.
 The series' regular customers, including Henry, Chuck, and Earl, say their emotional farewells, followed by Elliot, and finally the principal characters Tommy, Jolene, Vera, and Alice.
-The last thing we see is Mel putting up the "Closed" sign and locking up.
+The last thing we see is Mel putting up the "Closed" sign and locking up before leaving.